ads2280/open-clio/README.md

 # OpenCLIO

-CLIO is a tool that extracts high level insights and patterns from datasets.
-It automatically summarizes each example in a dataset, groups similar examples together, and organizes them into a navigable hierarchy of descriptive clusters.
+CLIO is a tool that extracts high level insights and patterns from LangSmith datasets and tracing projects.
+It automatically summarizes each run in your data, groups similar runs together, and organizes them into a navigable hierarchy of descriptive clusters.

-You provide a dataset, target hierarchy, summary prompt, and optionally define a set of partitions for organizing your data upfront.
-Clio summarizes each data point using your summary prompt to focus on what's most relevant, embeds and clusters those summaries based on semantic similarity, and iteratively groups clusters into higher-level categories.
+You provide a data source (dataset or tracing project), target hierarchy, summary prompt, and optionally define a set of partitions for organizing your data upfront.
+Clio summarizes each run using your summary prompt to focus on what's most relevant, embeds and clusters those summaries based on semantic similarity, and iteratively groups clusters into higher-level categories.
 It also includes utilities that allow you to navigate through your clusters in an interactive web interface and evaluate how well the clustering captures the underlying patterns in your data.

 For setup and usage details, see the quick start guide below.